 Students seeking a secondary teaching credential in Social Science with a Major in History should complete the following program.
-Students should seek advising with a History advisor at the earliest opportunity as this program is under review by the Commission on Teacher Credentialing.
+Students should seek advising with a History advisor at the earliest opportunity.

-A. Required History Courses (39 units)
+A. Required History Courses (36 units)

 Note: These courses should be listed on the student's graduation petition.